I have an appointment at LMH Health. What should I expect? | Learn More

-Home > Wellness Resources > Health Library > Latching
+Home > Be Healthy > Health Library > Latching

 Find a position that is comfortable for both you and your baby.
 Have a glass of water nearby.
 Sit up with your back supported.
 Use one or more pillows to provide extra support for your arms and for the baby's position.
 Using a footstool will help you keep a good position.